ayame113/jsonlines/README.md

 This library supports JSON in the following formats:

-- Line-delimited JSON (JSONLinesStream)
+- Line-delimited JSON (JSONLinesParseStream)
   - NDJSON
   - JSON lines
-- Record separator-delimited JSON (JSONLinesStream)
+- Record separator-delimited JSON (JSONLinesParseStream)
-- Concatenated JSON (ConcatenatedJSONStream)
+- Concatenated JSON (ConcatenatedJSONParseStream)

 See [wikipedia](https://en.wikipedia.org/wiki/JSON_streaming) for the use of each JSON.